Facts to Know

 - Based on the results, specific types of cognitive training may be recommended to help improve functioning.
 Recent research has shown that the brain has of the ability to change and adapt even in adulthood.
 We call this plasticity.
 That means that working or training a mental function can produce improvements and possibly even changes in the brain itself.
 Several brain training programs are available on-line and have shown promise.

-- Provide “targets” for cognitive enhancing medication treatment.
+- Provide “targets” for enhancing the effectiveness of medication.

-- Evaluation can help with self-knowledge and with school, work, and life decisions.
-For example, understanding that language is much better than visual processing may direct a person into more liberal arts/communication oriented fields as opposed to science or math.
-Reduced executive functioning may make financial planning more difficult and require additional support from family members.
+- Evaluations help an individual make more informed decisions related to school, work, and life.
+For example, understanding that an individual has stronger language abilities compared to visual processing skills may direct a person into more liberal arts/communication oriented fields as opposed to science or math.

 How can I get a neuropsychological evaluation at Columbia?

 At ColumbiaDoctors, our experts provide the full array of neuropsychological services for children, adolescents, and adults.